 Registered Massage Therapy

-Massage is the manipulation of superficial and deeper layers of muscle and connective tissue using various techniques, to enhance function, aid in the healing process, decrease muscle reflex activity, inhibit motor-neuron excitability,promote relaxation and well-being, and as a recreational activity.
+Physical dysfunction and pain and the effects of stress can be relieved or prevented through the use of Massage Therapy.
+Massage is the manipulation of superficial and deeper layers of muscle and connective tissue using various techniques, to enhance function, aid in the healing process, decrease muscle reflex activity, inhibit motor-neuron excitability,promote relaxation, improve circulation, and, primarily, to optimize health and well-being.

 Massage involves working and acting on the body with pressure – structured, unstructured, stationary, or moving – tension, motion, or vibration, done manually or with mechanical aids.
 Target tissues may include muscles, tendons, ligaments, fascia, skin, joints, or other connective tissue, as well as lymphatic vessels, or organs of the gastrointestinal system.

 Before a treatment, your Massage Therapist will propose a personalized treatment plan based on an initial assessment and health history.
 The assessment consists of various tests to determine the condition of your muscles and joints.
 Any personal and health information you provide to your Massage Therapist is completely confidential and will be safeguarded.
 Your health record cannot be released or transferred without your written consent.

 Your Massage Therapist must also obtain your consent to work on any part of your body, regardless of whether you are fully clothed, or fully or partially covered with sheets or blankets.
 Your privacy will always be respected, and you may withdraw your consent for treatment at any time.